huangziji/huangziji.github.io/README.md

 3. install packages from [rpmfusion](https://rpmfusion.org/Howto/NVIDIA)
 4. reboot

-following commands can help you check the status of the driver installation

 monitor if akmod is running on background usually it takes 5-10 minutes

     watch 'ps ax|grep kmod'